eljojo/faircamp-fork/README.md

 at any location confirms ffmpeg being available.
 On Linux you can use your distro's package manager to install `ffmpeg`, it's readily available on all major distros.

-Faircamp has so far only been tested on Linux - macOS probably works too, Windows likely not (yet), although it would likely only require minor modifications at this point.
+Faircamp has so far only been tested on Linux - architecturally there should be no blockers for running faircamp on other platforms though (e.g. BSD, maOS, Windows).

-**Note that faircamp is still in early and fast development and *might* do bad things - delete/overwrite your existing files, create tons of new files - if you run into unlucky circumstances.
+**Note that faircamp is still in early development and *might* do bad things - delete/overwrite existing files, create tons of files - if you run into unlucky circumstances.
 For the time being you're running faircamp completely at your own risk.**

 Run this to build and install faircamp on your system: